luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/extensions/index.md

 ```

-As you can see, code is minimal - it will fit a a panel or page, webui css / theme will be added by webUI after loaded, so you do not need to add any, you can use any of existing class available in webUI.
+As you can see, code is minimal - it will fit a panel or a page, webui css / theme will be added by webUI after loaded, so you do not need to add any, you can use any of existing class available in webUI.

-Communication between frame and main window is done by messages using objects (string / array based), do not use any object that could ne be cloned or loading will fail.
+Communication between frame and main window is done by messages using objects (string / array based), do not use any object that could not be cloned, or loading will fail.

-One typical use case is when WebUI send notificstion to extension o inform it that is visible or not, so extension can adjust its own behavior according to this information.
+One typical use case is when WebUI send notification to extension to inform it that is visible or not, so extension can adjust its own behavior according to this information.

 The notification message (eventMsg.data) has the following structure:
 ```